Antandroy: History

 The inhabitants of the Tandroy region identify with one of two distinct traditions.
 The oral history of the Karimbola clan inhabiting the western portion of Tandroy does not describe a migration into the area, but rather implies the inhabitants were always present.
 In the early 18th century, the westernmost portion of Tandroy was conquered by the Menarandra dynasty of the neighboring Mahafaly people.
 In the eastern portion of Tandroy, the original population of the Mahandrovato clan was gradually outnumbered by Antanosy and Bara refugees.
 By the early 18th century a centralized confederation emerged to unite all those living between the Menarandra and Mendare rivers.
 This confederation was ruled by a dynasty of Zafimanara, a sub-group of the Mahandrovato clan, which gave the region and its people the name Tandroy.
 Zafimanara power waned around 1790 when significant flooding and the consequent ecological upheaval prompted them to flee to the Manombo plateau.

+The Tandroy have never been part of the Merina Kingdom.

 Throughout French colonization of Madagascar (1897-1960), the Tandroy - alongside the Mahafaly - were viewed as the most uncivilized of the island's ethnic groups.
 This perception spread among fellow Malagasy, establishing a stereotype that characterized the Antandroy as half-clothed savages.

 The toppling of the Tsiranana presidency and end of the First Republic in 1972 was sparked by the armed protest of Antandroy peasants in Toliara against corruption in tax collection.